rombrom/budgets-app-example/README.md

 I took a bit of liberty by multiplying the hours requested by 4, like one should usually attempt first when estimating—barring taking into account Hofstadter's law.
 In total of code-time I would estimate this took about 5-6h, debug time maybe one or two hours extra.
+A nibble for docs.
 Don't judge me.
 I love building for the web, I've enjoyed the exercise thoroughly.

 ### Unmet & Omitted